stackbit-projects/silvestru-site-f4da8/services.md

           Get your foot in the door... wearing fuzzy pink slippers with steel reinforced soles
         content: >
-          Your prospects are inundated with shitty pitches all day long.
-Do you know how many emails the average CEO gets, from complete schmucks that want to get their limited time, attention and money?
-One too many.
-But you don't have to end up in spam - if you're smart (and give me money instead)
+          Do you know how many pitch emails the average CxO gets?
+Do you know what happens to 99% of those emails?

+          Spam.
+Trash.
+"Please stop emailing me".
+Or simply forgotten.

+          The way to get a decision-maker's attention and their reply is not by doing what everyone else is doing.
+There is a better way to get your foot in the door.
         image: images/about-3.jpg
         image_alt: Top view of business meeting
         media_position: right